Kid-friendly Fun Times

 2. Fire stations - the open-house heartlanders don’t know about

-Fun fact: Did you know that all fire stations in Singapore, except for the one on Jurong Island, hold open houses every Saturday from 9:00 am - 11:00 am?
+Fun fact: Most fire stations* in Singapore hold open houses every Saturday from 9AM to - 11AM.

 Kids can watch firefighting demonstrations, don a fireman hat, and even pretend to control a hose to put out an imaginary fire.
 They can also get behind the wheel of a Red Rhino or an ambulance!
 Something else that will fascinate the little ones would be the sight of the firemen sliding down firepole - it’s a sight to behold.